ganeshmani/solve_scenarios/Scenarios/FrontEnd_React/Replacing React Component (Min 4) in a Single Route(Conditional Rendering) - Intermediate.md

 ## Problem

- create React Components for above work Flow with a single Route
+ create React Components for above work Flow with a single Route(For Ex: "/auth")